-What is the importance of user research?
+What is the importance of customer research?

 Now, because most of us start from our own network, we actually almost surely manage to find some initial clients.
 That gives us confidence that what we are doing is exactly what we should be doing.

 However, what is really happening is that your family and friends are supporting you.
-And let’s be honest, they would buy pretty much anything we would propose them, even if they don’t need it.
+And let’s be honest, they would buy pretty much anything we would propose to them, even if they don’t need it.

 That’s when I thought that we should act at the root of the problem and help professionals acquire the right skills before, so they can be a valuable resource for any company.

 The bottom line here is that if you only stick to your idea without considering your audience, you leave a lot of opportunities untouched.
 As usual, you are a lot more successful if you put your customers first!

 Last, the other important benefit of doing customer research is that it removes your bias.
 We are all guilty of this with no exception.
 And that’s fine.